mitryahina/course_project/README.md

 compare.py - contains main functions for linguitic analysis.

 main.py -  One Module to rule them all, One Module to find them,
-           One Module to bring them all and in the darkness bind them
+           One Module to bring them all and in the darkness bind them.

+data_parsing.py - allows to work with the results, which APIs return in json
+                  format

+Folders:

+data - news and trends collected from 8 to 25 of May, 2018.

+results - results of comparison news and trends for each day.
+          A headline and a trend are considered similar if similarity coefficient returned by the compare() function in compare.py is greater than 0.4 Then the headline and trend are written to a file in format 'headline trend coefficient'.